rehive/docs-portal/content/platform/advanced-usage/permissions.md

 }
 ```

 The `key` can be any string value that represents a dotted path to a JSON property.
 The `action` must be either `deny` or `allow`.
-The `allow` keyword is only relevent if you want to allow access to a property on a user but the group they are in has a deny action applied to that property.
+The `allow` keyword is only relevent if you want to allow access to a property on a user but the group they are in has a deny action applied to that property already.

 Correctly configured property level permissions will look like this: